jdbancal/gem/doc/howToContribute.md

 Here is a detailed overview of the steps to be followed by anyone who would like to contribute to the GEM library.

-Improvements to the code should be performed on a fork of the gitlab repository (see [here](https://docs.gitlab.com/ce/workflow/forking_workflow.html) for information on git related collaborative programming).
+Improvements to the code should be performed on a fork of the github repository (see [here](https://docs.gitlab.com/ce/workflow/forking_workflow.html) for information on git related collaborative programming).
 In case you are wondering what kind of features could be still worth implementing in the library, a few ideas are listed at the [bottom](#Desired Features) of this file.

 Assuming you want to implement a particular function and already forked a version of the source code to work on, here is how you can proceed:
  - First of all, identify some general feature of the function you are considering: